waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest FARFETCH'D Puzzle
 - **Objective:** Herd the FARFETCH'D back to the apprentice at (7, 28).
 - **Background:** The Charcoal Man's apprentice is at (7, 28) in Ilex Forest.
 His FARFETCH'D, which knows CUT, has run off.
 I need to find the FARFETCH'D to get CUT.
 This was mentioned by a Youngster (6, 9) and the Charcoal Man himself (2, 3).
+- **Layout Discovery:** Ilex Forest is divided into two disconnected sections.
+My `generate_path_plan` tool correctly reported that no path exists from the eastern entrance (from Azalea Town) to the western section where the puzzle continues.
+Further progress on the puzzle is impossible from this side.
+I must find an alternative route to the other side of the forest, or another path forward entirely.

-#### Puzzle Mechanics & Discoveries
+- **Puzzle Mechanics & Discoveries:**
   - **Core Mechanic:** The bird's movement is triggered by player interaction from specific coordinates and with a specific facing, not just the direction of approach.
   - **Key Breakthrough:** The player's X-coordinate when interacting from *below* the FARFETCH'D at its starting position (15, 25) determines its destination.
     - Interacting from (15, 24) causes the bird to move south to (15, 29).
     - Interacting from (15, 26) causes the bird to move east to (20, 24).
-- **Other Triggers & Rules:**
+  - **Triggers & Rules:**
     - Stepping on the one-way ledge at (27, 22) triggers the FARFETCH'D to appear at (29, 22).
+(Verified Turn 14344)
+    - Defeating a wild Pokémon is a trigger that causes the FARFETCH'D to appear at (20, 24).
+(Verified Turn 14372)
+    - Walking to the dead end at (29, 33) and then returning to the area has repeatedly failed to make the FARFETCH'D appear.
+This trigger is inconsistent and unreliable.
-  - Interacting from the side of the bird is a failure condition that triggers the 'Kwaa!' dialogue and resets its position.
-This is true regardless of the bird's facing direction.
+  - **Failure Conditions:** Interacting from the side, front, above, or below the bird at various puzzle stages triggers the 'Kwaa!' dialogue and resets its position.
+This has been verified at multiple locations (e.g., from (29, 23) to (29, 22), from (20, 23) to (20, 24)).
-- **Note on Failures:** This puzzle has been the source of severe and recurring state-tracking failures, including repeatedly hallucinating my position (e.g., at Turns 9586, 9591, & 9608).

-#### Current Investigation Plan
+- **Hypotheses & Tests (Log of Disproven Ideas):**
+  - **Lead Pokémon:** The lead Pokémon has no effect on a simple 'A' press interaction.
+  - **Twig Piles:** Stepping on the twig pile at (14, 27) does not alter the outcome of subsequent interactions with the bird.
+- **Current Investigation Plan:**
   - **Proactive Hypothesis:** Stepping on a twig pile is a necessary prerequisite that alters the Farfetch'd's initial state at (15, 25) before the first interaction.
 My previous reactive 'chase the bird' strategy has failed; this plan tests a preparatory action.
   - **Test Plan:**
     1.  **Reset:** Ensure the bird is at its starting position (15, 25).
 If not, use the reliable reset method (interact with bird at (28, 31) from (28, 32)).
     2.  **Trigger:** Path to and step on a specific twig pile, for example, the one at (14, 27).
     3.  **Approach:** Path from the twig pile to (15, 24) without stepping on any other twigs.
     4.  **Interact:** Face UP and press 'A' to interact with the bird at (15, 25).
     5.  **Observe & Conclude:** Document the bird's new position.
 If it moves to a new, previously unobserved location, the hypothesis is supported.
 If it moves to (15, 29) as before, this specific twig does not alter the outcome.

-#### Alternative Hypotheses (from Reflection Turn 12632)
+- **Alternative Hypotheses (Untested):**
-- The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag from elsewhere.
+  - The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag from elsewhere (e.g., from Goldenrod City).
   - The puzzle is dependent on the time of day (e.g., must be solved at night).
   - The puzzle requires a specific Pokémon move (like Headbutt) to be used on an object in the environment to alter the bird's pathing.
+- **Note on Failures:** This puzzle has been the source of severe and recurring state-tracking failures, including repeatedly hallucinating my position (e.g., at Turns 9586, 9591, & 9608).

 ### Sprout Tower 2F Pillar Puzzle
 - **Objective:** Determine how to move the central pillar on 2F again.